pirsch-analytics/pirsch/README.md

 To store hits and statistics, Pirsch uses ClickHouse.
 Database migrations can be run manually be executing the migrations steps in `schema` or by using the automatic migration (make sure you set `x-multi-statement` to `true`).

+**Make sure you read the changelog before upgrading!
+There are sometimes manual steps required to migrate the data to the new version.**

 ### Server-side tracking

 Here is a quick demo on how to use the library: